kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/21 - Maghaven V (9-7-25) 1.md

 		- I asked if we could swing by the warehouse, said Lady Drakesbane was interested.
 She said she'd give us the location but didn't want to cause any trouble.
 			- Molly can assist us with access to whatever we need.
 - We visited Agnes's warehouse, got a tour.
-	- Crystal placed inside the automaton, power sources.
+	- Crystal placed inside the automaton, power sources/battery.
+		- Certain gems/stones can hold magical energy/be foci.
+Odd that there's so many, they take time to make.
+		- New shipment arrives once a week ago.
+We examined the crate - it would have to arrive from somewhere with a lot of sorcerers or mages to create them.
 	- Construction is all done by workers, Agnes only makes blueprints/designs.
 Has a room in the back, doesn't visit as often.
 	- Newer model, the Nanny, about to finish construction.
 Bigger, cage inside it.
 Capture, rather than kill.
 Burning furnace inside, can pour inside the cage.
 	- Lewis asked to look at a crystal.
 They can build 6-7 blade dolls a day.
+	- They're not sure how they obey commands, they just do.
+	-